Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ```

 NOTE:
-Binaryen is a compiler and toolchain infrastructure library for WebAssembly
+- Binaryen is a compiler and toolchain infrastructure library for WebAssembly
-at the moment ink! uses a few unstable Rust features, thus nightly is require
+- at the moment ink! uses a few unstable Rust features, thus nightly is require
-rust source code is needed to compile it to wasm
+- rust source code is needed to compile it to wasm
-wasm target is added
+- wasm target is added
-cargo-contract is a batteries included CLI tool for compiling, deploying and interacting with the contracts
+- cargo-contract is a batteries included CLI tool for compiling, deploying and interacting with the contracts

 ---

-## Developing contracts
+## Development: cargo-contract

 Create a contract